 - To be safe, we recommend confirming your conversation with the debt collector in a follow-up letter and providing them with a copy of your discharge order.
 Be sure to keep a copy of this letter for your records.

 The above steps should resolve the issue.
 However, if you take the above measures and the collector continues to contact or harass you, contact us for help.
 A creditor or collector that continues to ignore your bankruptcy discharge can be held liable by the court.
 The legal team at Faro & Crowder is ready to help.
 Our office is located in Melbourne, but we proudly serve businesses across the State of Florida.

 Debt Collection Melbourne | Bankruptcy Attorney Brevard County

 If you live in the Palm Bay or the Melbourne area and are interested in learning more about how a bankruptcy filing will impact your debt, contact Faro Crowder, PA to schedule an appointment.
-Our office is conveniently located on Sarno Road in Melbourne.
+Our office is conveniently located in Melbourne.
 We offer free initial consultations for bankruptcy and foreclosure defense.

 We are a debt relief agency.
 We help people file for bankruptcy under the bankruptcy code.